njean42/kumiko/doc/Usage.md

 You can pass `kumiko` a `--debug-dir /path/to/debug-info` parameter that tells you are craving debugging information.

-This will create an image for each page that Kumiko analysed, renamed `$filename-contours.jpg`.
+This will create several images, for each page that Kumiko analysed, named `$filename-$step-$operation.jpg`.
-These files will be found in the `/path/to/debug-info` folder (should exist and be writable).
+These files will be found in the `/path/to/debug-info` folder (should exist and be writable), and give an idea of all `$step`s *Kumiko* is taking to detect panels.
-Panel contours and image numbering is drawn onto every debugging image.
+Depending on the `$operation` performed right before creating this file, it will display contours and/or panels on each image.

 ## License information